Ouachita Trail, Part Deux

 And passing nice vistas of the lake

-As I finished crossing the bridge/dam, I noticed a crew of youths working on a stone walkway from the trailhead parking lot to the road.
+As I finished crossing the bridge/dam, I noticed a crew of youth working on a stone walkway from the trailhead parking lot to the road.
 An Eagle project in inquired?
 Yep.

-Anyway, not long after reentering the woods I came across another nice bridge
+Anyway, not long after reentering the woods I came across a nice bridge

 A few miles of flat walking, followed by some topography, yielded this sign, which amused me enough to take a picture of it.
 It wasn't lying.
 It got steep!

-And eventually I reached Red Bluff Creek Shelter - the converted hunting camp.
+Eventually I reached Red Bluff Creek Shelter (a converted hunting camp.)
 FoOT has done a lot of work to it, and it was comfortable.
-It's got some mildew issues (odor), but has the only privy of any shelter on the trail.
-I've noted to FoOT multiple times how now that they've finished building all the shelters, they really need to focus on privies.
+It's got some mildew issues (odor), but has the only privy on the trail.
+I've mentioned to FoOT multiple times how now that they've finished building all the shelters, they really need to focus on privies.

-The weather forecast for this trip said it would be unseasonably warm on days 1 and 2, with a front moving in the afternoon of day 2 and the temperatures dropping after that.
+The weather forecast indicated it would be unseasonably warm on days 1 and 2, with a front moving in the afternoon of day 2 and temperatures dropping after that.
 The forecast was spot-on.
-I sat on the porch and enjoyed that storm roll in.
-It didn't rain for long, but it was super windy afterward.
-It stayed windy until about 2 AM, and the temperature dropped drastically.
-It was 67 before the storm, and in the mid 40s afterward.
+I sat on the porch and enjoyed watching the storm roll in.
+It was super windy, and stayed so until about 2 AM.
+The temperature dropped drastically: it was 67 before the storm, and in the mid 40s afterward.
 By morning it was 35.

-Day 3 was a cold day.
-It topped out at 39 in the afternoon, and was windy all day.
-Cresting the ridge at Nancy Mountain Shelter was flat-out cold.
-I was glad that I had brought my Zpacks rain mitts with me as they made an effective wind break for my hands.
-I ate lunch at Nancy Mountain shelter and quickly moved on because I was so cold.
+Day 3 was cold all day long.
+The afternoon high was 39, and the wind never subsided.
+Cresting the ridge at Nancy Mountain Shelter was downright uncomfortable.
+I was glad that I had brought my Zpacks rain mitts: they made an effective wind break for my hands.
+I did not linger at Nancy Mountain shelter - I ate and scooted along, eager to get off the top of the ridge and out of the wind.

-Between Nancy Mountain shelter and the highway 9 trailhead, the OT crossed a clear-cut area.
-Thankfully the landowner / clearcut operator left a ribbon of trees, approximately 20 feet wide, for the trail as it crossed their property.
+The OT crossed a clear-cut area between Nancy Mountain shelter and the Route 9 crossing.
+Thankfully the landowner left a ribbon of trees, approximately 20 feet wide, for the trail.
 It's actually quite easy to see where the trail goes in this photo: it's that line of orphan trees on the left side!

-The big vista this day was the South Fork Pinnacle, which bore the foundations of an old fire tower.
+The big vista on day 3 was the South Fork Pinnacle, which bore the foundations of an old fire tower.

 The end of the day brought me to Brown Creek Shelter.
 It's a nice one, again with a floor, and the water for it was plentiful.
-Unfortunately, Brown Creek was 1/2 mile and 500 feet down at the road crossing.
-This was a situation where I wished I had brought my 37 gram 2.5 liter Platypus water bottle with me.
-After dinner I had to trudge back down to refill for breakfast and the next day.
+Unfortunately, Brown Creek was 1/2 mile and 500 vertical feet back.
+I wished I had brought my 37 gram 2.5 liter Platypus water bottle with me.
+After dinner I had to trudge back down the hill to refill for breakfast and the next day.
 Oh well. for SUL you trade convenience for weight.

 As I said, the high on day 3 was only 39 degrees.
 That night it got quite cold.